 - The next window tells you how many vendors are in the register if there are any file processing errors, the number of vendors to be added, and the number of vendors to be updated.

 QuickBooks POS is a smart, flexible, reliable, accurate and a dependable software.
 It can be integrated with various applications and software.
-Importing data into QuickBooks POS from Microsoft Dynamics can be quite a task.
+Importing data into QuickBooks POS from Microsoft Dynamics and import excel file in to QuickBooks point of sale can be quite a task.
 However, it can be easily done by following the steps above.
 In case you are unable to transfer data, you can contact our QuickBooks point of sale support team and they would assist you round the clock.
 They are available 24/7 to answer your questions and give a quick resolution without wasting time.